T20X/notes/C++Expressions.md

 Every value computation and side effect associated with a full-expression is sequenced before every value computation and side effect associated with the next full-expression to be evaluated.37

-Except where noted, evaluations of operands of individual operators and of subexpressions of individual expressions are unsequenced.
+***WARNING!Except where noted, evaluations of operands of individual operators and of subexpressions of individual expressions are unsequenced***.
-[Note 5: In an expression that is evaluated more than once during the execution of a program, unsequenced and indeterminately sequenced evaluations of its subexpressions need not be performed consistently in different evaluations. — end note]
+***[Note 5: In an expression that is evaluated more than once during the execution of a program, unsequenced and indeterminately sequenced evaluations of its subexpressions need not be performed consistently in different evaluations. — end note]***
 The value computations of the operands of an operator are sequenced before the value computation of the result of the operator.
 If a side effect on a memory location ([intro.memory]) is unsequenced relative to either another side effect on the same memory location or a value computation using the value of any object in the same memory location, and they are not potentially concurrent ([intro.multithread]), the behavior is undefined.
 [Note 6: The next subclause imposes similar, but more complex restrictions on potentially concurrent computations. — end note]
 [Example 3: